Massipssa/Docs/cloud/aws/basics.md

 ## Tiered Application <a name="tiered"></a>

-- Monolothic
+- Monolithic
 - Micro services

 ## Encryption <a name="encryption"></a>

 - Encryption on fly (SSL)
     - Data encrypted before sending and decrypted when received by the server
-    - To protect againt the MIMD attack
+    - To protect against the MIMD attack
     - SSL certificates help to secure HTTPS
 - Server side encryption at rest
-- Client side encyption
+- Client side encryption
     * Data encypted by the client and **never** decrypted by the server